hieu2695/Depression-detection_reddit_comments/README.md

 ## Dataset

 The data was collected following the reasoning of JT Wolohan in his paper “Detecting Linguistic Traces of Depression in Topic-Restricted Text: Attending to Self-Stigmatized Depression with NLP” (2018).
 The data was scraped from two subreddits: /r/depression and /r/AskReddit using Python Reddit API Wrapper (PRAW).
 Comments in /r/depression are labeled as depression and comments in /r/AskReddit are labeled as non-depression.
 For future work, more data would be collected to make the dataset more diverse and representative.

+## Notebook

+The jupyter notebook with analysis can be found [here](https://hieu2695.github.io/Depression-detection_reddit_comments/Report.html).

+## Project Report

+The report for the project can be found [here](https://hieu2695.github.io/Depression-detection_reddit_comments/Project%20Report.pdf).